Perfusionists

 Perfusionist-Basic licensees who do not meet the requirements for a Perfusionist-Advanced license, such as passing the ABCP exam, are ineligible for licensure, and may not practice perfusion in Maryland.
 Once the licensee has met the requirements for Perfusionist-Advanced licensure, the licensee may apply for a Maryland Perfusion-Advanced license to practice perfusion.

-A perfusionist-basic license is a license issued to an individual who has graduated from an accredited perfusion educational program, but who has not been certified by the American Board of Cardiovascular Perfusion (ABCP).
+A perfusionist-basic license is issued to an individual who has graduated from an accredited perfusion educational program but has not been certified by the ABCP.

 1. Be of good moral character.